william-a/git_introduction/notes.md

 **Date End:** 00/00/2020

 ## Git Basics
+### git init
-To initalize a directory as a git repository, you first must type the command...
+To initalize a directory as a git repository, type the command - `git init`
- `git init`

-Next, you want to add a file to that repository, this is done with the command...
+ This action only has to happen once, when a new directory is to be established as a repository.

+### git add
-`git add [FILE_NAME]`
+Next, to do what is known as staging a file, type the command - `git add [FILE_NAME]`

-This should be done for each file in the directory that you want to stage.
+This should be done for each file in the directory to stage.
 Staging a file saves the current state of the file, so that when a commit happens, it is that state of the file that is commited.

-You can think of this like a save button for git.
+### git commit
 Finally, to commit the staged changes, use the command...
 `git commit -m "MESSAGE GOES HERE"`

-Always commit your changes with a message.
-If nothing else, it helps you remember what you did
+Always commit your changes with a descriptive message.
+Once the files are commited, a new version now exists inside the repository.

+### git diff